 A popular beach in Dunedin, St Clair Beach has excellent beach breaks and sometimes produces hollow waves.
 What’s more, it’s all in the convenient location of Dunedin!
-For more about Dunedin, check out Dunedin Guide For Backpackers.
+For more about Dunedin, check out The Complete Travel Guide to Dunedin.

 Kahutara is a point break just outside of Kaikoura.
 Thanks to the Hikurangi Trench, a deep underwater trench not too far offshore from the coast, swells come straight out of the deep water to often create hollow waves.
 Make sure you have a wetsuit, as Kahutara provides a good surf in all seasons except for summer.
 For another Kaikoura surf break, try Mangamaunu.
-For more info, see Kaikoura Guide for Backpackers.
+For more info, see The Complete Travel Guide to Kaikoura.

 3. Farewell Spit

 In the north of the wild West Coast is Farewell Spit.
 This surf spot, known as Pillar Point, is ideal for those wanting to get away from the crowd without losing the quality of the fast and long rides.
 Find Pillar Point at the very western end of the spit (access further down the eastern side of the beach is prohibited).
-For more things to do near Farewell Spit, check out Tasman and Golden Bay Guide for Backpackers.
+For more things to do near Farewell Spit, check out The Complete Travel Guide to Takaka.

 4. Taylor’s Mistake

 The Canterbury region is by no means a surfer’s paradise, but hidden in a bay outside of Christchurch is Taylor’s Mistake.
 Not the most consistent surf conditions but arguably offers the best surf near Christchurch.
 You might also want to check out the surf at New Brighton!
-For more info, see 10 Free or Cheap Things To Do in New Brighton and Christchurch City Guide for Backpackers.
+For more info, see 10 Free or Cheap Things To Do in New Brighton and The Complete Travel Guide to Christchurch.